mitmedialab/rr_interaction/README.md

 list what the robot should do and what to do in response to stuff that happens during the interaction.

+Included are scripts for personalizing the interaction for individual people based on logs of their performance from previous session.

 The program uses ROS to communicate with a Tega robot, an [Opal](https://github.com/personal-robots/SAR-opal-base) game (generally run on a tablet) via a rosbridge\_server websocket connection, as well as several other nodes.

 ## Setup and dependencies